xrdocs/8000/_tutorials/cisco-8000-fib-scale.md

 excerpt: >-
   This article will document how Silicon One Q100 and Q200 based systems can support current and future BGP scale for peering and core roles.
-Based on projected growth, we will check they are future proof for the next years to come.
+Based on projected growth, tests will demonstrate they are also future proof.
+Last, a new feature introduced to increase FIB scale on Q200 will be demonstrated.
+  Telemetry data will also be used to illustrate system capabilities.
 tags:
   - Cisco 8000
   - FIB